DynaPlex/DynaPlex/docs/tutorials/airplane-mdp.md

 trains a PPO agent and compares it against the rule-based policy on common random numbers.

+!!! note "Const MDPs and policies"
+    The MDP and the rule-based policy are declared with `@const_dataclass`: their fields (prices, the customer-type sampler, thresholds) never change once constructed.
+This is what allows the compiled engine to share one MDP and policy across its worker worlds. `PolicyComparer` defaults to `backend="auto"`, which silently falls back to plain Python when a model does not compile; pass `backend="engine"` while developing to be told exactly what the compiler objects to.

 !!! tip "Catch interface mistakes statically with pyright"
     The driver code calls `assert_mdp(mdp)` and
     `assert_policy_for_mdp(mdp, policy)`.
 These do nothing at runtime, but